What is a death doula?

 Dying Experience

-Support at the end of life can include communicating with your family and friends, curating playlists, and doing what's in my power to create the ideal dying experience with who and what is desired.
+Doula support at the end of life can include communicating with your family and friends, curating playlists, and doing what's in my power to create the ideal dying experience with who and what is desired.
 After-death care can include guidance with washing the body at home or having a home funeral.
 These long-held traditions are an incredibly healing way to honor and care for your person one last time and it can provide a sense of agency and control in an otherwise powerless situation.

 Follow Up Support